SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-erinshien/PROJECT_PRESENTATION.md

 ## 👋 Intro

 Hiya, I'm Erin!
 I'm originally from Sydney, Australia and now live in Liverpool, UK.
-I used to be an art director for film & television - I would make things, people would watch them, and that was that.
+I used to be an art director for film & television - I would make films, people would watch them, and that was that.
 Now I'm transitioning into tech to make things that people can actually interact with - like this kata!

+## 📖 My Kata Scenario

+Adam Aardvark is fed up of being chosen first in class.
+His teacher always picks on students in alphabetical order by the first letter of their last name - and with a last name like that, Adam has no chance!
+He thinks a better way to alphabetically order the class would be by the last letter of their first names, so he can sit comfortably in the middle.

+Write a function that takes in an array of names and returns an array where the names are sorted in alphabetical order by first name in reverse - the last letter of each first name takes priority, then the second last letter, and so on.

 ## 🎯 MVPS

 ### MVP 1

-Sort an array of strings in alphabetical order by the final letter in each string, e.g. <br> `[ 'Neal', 'Peter', 'Elizabeth', 'Sara', 'Kate' ]` <br> returns -> <br> `[ 'Sara', 'Kate', 'Elizabeth', 'Neal', 'Peter' ]` <br> Arrays containing multiple identical names will not be provided as arguments.
+Sort an array of strings in alphabetical order by the final letter in each string, e.g. <br> `[ 'Neal', 'Peter', 'Elizabeth', 'Sara', 'Kate' ]` <br> returns -> <br> `[ 'Sara', 'Kate', 'Elizabeth', 'Neal', 'Peter' ]` <br> Note: Arrays containing multiple identical names will not be provided as arguments.

 ### MVP 2

-Sort an array of first and last names in alphabetical order by the final letter of the first name, e.g. <br> `[ 'Jessica Day', 'Nicholas Miller', 'Paul Genzlinger', 'Winston Schmidt', 'Sam Sweeney' ]` <br> returns -> <br> `[ 'Jessica Day', 'Paul Genzlinger', 'Sam Sweeney', 'Winston Schmidt', 'Nicholas Miller' ]` <br> Arrays containing multiple identical first names will not be provided as arguments.
+Sort an array of first and last names in alphabetical order by the final letter of the first name, e.g. <br> `[ 'Jessica Day', 'Nicholas Miller', 'Paul Genzlinger', 'Winston Schmidt', 'Sam Sweeney' ]` <br> returns -> <br> `[ 'Jessica Day', 'Paul Genzlinger', 'Sam Sweeney', 'Winston Schmidt', 'Nicholas Miller' ]` <br> Note: Arrays containing multiple identical first names will not be provided as arguments.

 ### MVP 3

 Sort an array of first and last names in alphabetical order by the final letter of the first name.
-If two or more first names are identical, those names should be ordered alphabetically by the last letter of the last name, e.g. <br> `[ 'Jessica Day', 'Nicholas Miller', 'Cecelia Parekh', 'Winston Schmidt', 'Winston Bishop' ]` <br> returns -> <br> `[ 'Jessica Day', 'Cecelia Parekh', 'Winston Bishop', 'Winston Schmidt', 'Nicholas Miller' ]` <br> Arrays containing multiple identical first names will not be provided as arguments.
+If two or more first names are identical, those names should be ordered alphabetically by the last letter of the last name, e.g. <br> `[ 'Jessica Day', 'Nicholas Miller', 'Cecelia Parekh', 'Winston Schmidt', 'Winston Bishop' ]` <br> returns -> <br> `[ 'Jessica Day', 'Cecelia Parekh', 'Winston Bishop', 'Winston Schmidt', 'Nicholas Miller' ]`

-## 📖 My Kata Scenario

-Adam Aardvark is fed up of being chosen first in class.
-His teacher always picks on students in alphabetical order by the first letter of their last name - and with a last name like that, Adam has no chance!
-He thinks a better way to alphabetically order the class would be by the last letter of their first names, so he can sit comfortably in the middle.

-Write a function that takes in an array of names and returns an array where the names are sorted in alphabetical order in reverse - the last letter of each name takes priority, then the second last letter, and so on.

 ## List of Tests